yangfreezy/shoezilla-ecommerce-store/README.md

 PRODUCT VIEW

-- Add as much detail as possible from the shoe
+- Add to cart button adds quantity state to cart

 CART

 - Displays products with quantities and price
 - Link to Purchase Page
+- Icon on top right updates with red dot if there's stuff in the cart

 PURCHASE